 Bottom Line

 Your age plays a major role in determining the cost of long-term care insurance premiums.
-The older you are when you apply, the more you can expect to pay, often significantly more.
-Premiums rise sharply after age 60.
+The older you are when you apply, the more you can expect to pay, often substantially more.
+Premiums tend to rise sharply after age 60.
 For example, by age 79, a man may pay more than twice as much for a standard policy compared to a 60-year-old.
-For women, the difference is even greater: A 79-year-old could pay more than three times what a 60-year-old would for the same coverage.
+For women, the difference can be even more pronounced.

 Tips for Retirement Planning